firepear/homefarm/docs/fixes.md

 Sometimes Arch breaks packages.
 Sometimes Homefarm has bugs.
 Sometimes you need to do a fix to unbreak an OS update.
 This is how to do those.

+## `farmctl status` can't connect after `farmctl update`

+BOINC was probably upgraded, and the custom Homefarm service file was overwritten.

+Run `farmctl node-init` and see if `status` works afterward.
+If it doesn't, please file an issue.

 ## 2019-12-21 Arch linux uses `wlan0` during install

 If this happes to you, don't fret.
 A few simple fixes will take care